 The SEC rule related to the use of derivatives, reverse repurchase agreements and certain other transactions by registered investment companies requires that if the Fund trades derivatives and other transactions that create future payment or delivery obligations (except reverse repurchase agreements and similar financing transactions), it must do so subject to value-at-risk ("VaR") leverage limits and a derivatives risk management program and reporting requirements.
 Generally, these requirements apply unless the Fund satisfies a "limited derivatives users" exception.
 When the Fund trades reverse repurchase agreements or similar financing transactions, including certain tender option bonds, it needs to aggregate the amount of indebtedness associated with the reverse repurchase agreements or similar financing transactions with the aggregate amount of any other senior securities representing indebtedness when calculating the Fund's asset coverage ratio as discussed above or treat all such transactions as derivatives transactions.
-Reverse repurchase agreements or similar financing transactions aggregated with other indebtedness do not need to be included in the calculation of whether a fund satisfies the limited derivatives users exception, but for funds subject to the VaR testing requirement, reverse repurchase agreements and similar financing transactions must be included for purposes of such testing whether treated as derivatives transactions or not.
+The Fund will calculate any leverage it incurs and satisfy any asset coverage requirements in compliance with SEC rules with respect to the use of derivatives.
 The SEC also provided guidance in connection with the new rule regarding the use of securities lending collateral that may limit the Fund's securities lending activities.
-In addition, the Fund is permitted to invest in a security on a whenissued or forward-settling basis, or with a non-standard settlement cycle, and the transaction will be deemed not to involve a senior security, provided that (i) the Fund intends to physically settle the transaction and (ii) the transaction will settle within 35 days of its trade date (the "Delayed-Settlement Securities Provision").
+In addition, the Fund is permitted to invest in a security on a when-issued or forward-settling basis, or with a non-standard settlement cycle, and the transaction will be deemed not to involve a senior security, provided that (i) the Fund intends to physically settle the transaction and (ii) the transaction will settle within 35 days of its trade date (the "Delayed-Settlement Securities Provision").
 The Fund may otherwise engage in such transactions that do not meet the conditions of the Delayed-Settlement Securities Provision so long as the Fund treats any such transaction as a "derivatives transaction" for purposes of compliance with the rule.
 Furthermore, under the rule, the Fund will be permitted to enter into an unfunded commitment agreement, and such unfunded commitment agreement will not be subject to the asset coverage requirements under the 1940 Act, if the Fund reasonably believes, at the time it enters into such agreement, that it will have sufficient cash and cash equivalents to meet its obligations with respect to all such agreements as they come due.
 These requirements may limit the ability of the Fund to use derivatives and reverse repurchase agreements and similar financing transactions as part of its investment strategies.
 These requirements may increase the cost of the Fund's investments and cost of doing business.